 Actions for the Diocese/Parishes to consider

-- Encouraging schools within the diocese to gain and maintain Eco Schools, Green Flag, Sustainable School and Fairtrade School awards.
+- Encourage schools within the diocese to gain and maintain Eco Schools, Green Flag, Sustainable School and Fairtrade School awards.

-- Supporting environmental projects initiated by children and young people.
+- Support environmental projects initiated by children and young people.

-- Ensuring co-ordination in respect of environmental matters vis-à-vis the operation of the Diocesan Pastoral Plan, as well as with parishes and parish-based environmental groups, schools, diocesan youth programmes, and the environmental activities of civic society organisations.
+- Ensure co-ordination in respect of environmental matters between parishes and parish-based environmental groups, diocesan youth programmes, and the environmental activities of civic society organisations.

 - Sharing expertise and knowledge